Adolphe, Grand Duke of Luxembourg: Grand Duke of Luxembourg

-In any case, as he was already 73 years old and knew little of Luxembourgish politics, he left his hands off the day-to-day governing.
-The prime minister Paul Eyschen, in office since 1888, took care of the affairs of state, and this created a tradition that the ruler would remain absent from the politics of the day.
+Adolphe was already 73 years old by this time and knew little of Luxembourgish politics.
+He mostly abstained from day-to-day governing; Prime Minister Paul Eyschen, in office since 1888, took care of the affairs of state.
+This established a convention that the monarch would remain absent from the politics of the day, despite being vested with considerable reserve powers on paper.
 In 1902 Adolphe appointed his son William as Lieutenant-Representative.

 He died in 1905 at his summer home, Schloss Hohenburg in Lenggries, and in 1953 was buried in the crypt of the church of Schloss Weilburg.

-Marriage and family
+Personal life

-On 31 January 1844, Adolphe married firstly in St. Petersburg Grand Duchess Elizabeth Mikhailovna of Russia, niece of Emperor Nicholas I of Russia.
+On 31 January 1844, Adolphe married firstly in St. Petersburg, Grand Duchess Elizabeth Mikhailovna of Russia, niece of Emperor Nicholas I of Russia.
 She died less than a year afterwards giving birth to a stillborn daughter.
 Adolphe built the Russian Orthodox Church of Saint Elizabeth 1847 to 1855 as her funeral church.

 On 23 April 1851, he remarried in Princess Adelheid-Marie of Anhalt-Dessau.
 They had five children, of whom only two lived to the age of eighteen and became prince and princess of Luxembourg: